dzbeck/multiscanner/docs/arch.md

 1. The user submits a sample file through the Web UI (or REST API).
 1. The Web UI (or REST API): &nbsp;
   a.
-Stores the file in the distributed file system (GlusterFS)   &nbsp;
+Stores the file in the distributed file system (GlusterFS)&nbsp;
   b.
-Places the task on the task queue (Celery) &nbsp;
+Places the task on the task queue (Celery)&nbsp;
   c.
 Adds an entry to the task management database (PostgreSQL)  &nbsp;
 1. A worker node:&nbsp;
   a\.
-Pulls the task from the Celery task queue
+Pulls the task from the Celery task queue  &nbsp;
-  b\. &nbsp; Retrieves the corresponding sample file from the GlusterFS via its SHA256 value
+  b\.
+Retrieves the corresponding sample file from the GlusterFS via its SHA256 value  &nbsp;
-  c\. &nbsp; Analyses the file
+  c\.
+Analyses the file
   d\. &nbsp; Generates a JSON blob and indexes it into Elasticsearch
   e\. &nbsp; Updates the task management database with the task status ("complete")
 1. The Web UI (or REST API):